 - ‘Dynamic data’ when testing => Don’t worry about the ‘dynamic data’ message when Zapier tests your Riddle.
 Testing will not send live data – but your zap will return each user’s unique information once your zap is live.

-- Just set up a lead form on Riddle – no need to do anything else.
+- Just set up a lead form on Riddle and select Zapier in step 2 of the lead form builder.
 When using zapier, make sure to not select any of our connectors (like MailChimp or Aweber).
 Just set up a lead form and then follow the steps below to install our zapier app and connect that to your Riddle.
+You can of course still select to save data with Riddle in step 3 of the builder.
+In this case we will store your lead data and send it off to zapier as well.

 Initially, we enabled Zapier.com through our custom webhook.
 It worked well – but took some extra steps and was a bit limited as well.